LIFEGUARDING

 1. How do I become a lifeguard in Ontario?

-2. Bronze Cross
+2. Bronze Medallion

 4. National Lifeguard Pool Course (15 years of age)